 The benefits usually include a free upgrade subject to availability, free breakfast for 2 and a spa, dining or shopping credit of around $100-150 per stay.
 The hotels featured are all high-end 5* hotels such as Ritz Carlton, Shangri La, Four Seasons etc. In America, breakfast in these type of hotels is not often included in the price and can easily be between $30-40pp a day.
 However, the featured hotels are not all ridiculously expensive.
 For example, in Las Vegas they feature the Signature MGM which is often only around $150 a night.
 You also still get all your usual hotel loyalty benefits and points.

-Here is a summary of one of the hotels I booked with Propeller:
+Here is a summary of one of the hotels I booked with a Virtuoso agent:

 Four Seasons Las Vegas